 According to Earthjustice, these buses, which are exclusively electrically (battery) powered, are projected to enter active San Francisco service beginning this fall.

 “The resolution also comes as CARB [the California Environmental Protection Agency Air Resources Board] is developing strategies to transition all Californian transit agencies to zero-emissions vehicles to meet air quality, climate and public health protection goals.
 The long-term vision of CARB’s Innovation Clean Transit (ICT) effort is to achieve a zero-emission transit system across California by 2040 – five years after SF Muni’s 100 percent electrification goal.”

 Totally electric!
 Totally!

 It was originally stated that in the San Joaquin Valley “up to 27 percent of Bay Area-derived air pollution leaves the Bay Area and makes its way to the Valley by way of breezes blowing in from the northwest.”
-The post was updated on Sept.
-6, 2018 @ 7:15 a.m.
-Pacific Daylight Time and now includes the corrected text.
+This revised version now has the corrected text.

 Image above: Roger Puta

 This post was last revised on May 29, 2020 @ 6:58 a.m.
 Pacific Daylight Time.